WEBPAGE UPDATED Tuesday June 22, 2022

 Equipment that is electrically operated, requires batteries or A/C current, has many moving parts, electrical switches, electrical motors, compressors, sieve beds, vanes, fuses, valves, and requires servicing and cleaning often.

-Electric motors (livewell water pumps) that are not certified for use in an oxygen rich environment >24% oxygen
+Electric motors (livewell water pumps) that are not certified for use in an oxygen-rich environment >24% oxygen is a fire hazard.

 Equipment that is not reliable in all fishing conditions, every summer (marine and freshwater), oceans, bays, estuaries, lakes, reservoirs and rivers.

-Oxygen regulators made with metal alloy that are not resistant to electrolysis and metal pitting damage.
+Oxygen regulators made with metal alloy that are not resistant to Galvanic corrosion and metal pitting damage.

 Take a moment and learn the Good, the Bad and the Ugly about fishing oxygen systems.

-Compare the different Brands and types of fishing oxygen systems, the assets, limitations and liabilities.
+Compare and understands the different Brands and types of fishing oxygen systems, the limitations, pro’s and con’s, assets, and liabilities.
 Know and understand the differences between Fishing Oxygen Systems made with Medical Oxygen components vs. the real Commercial Fishing Oxygen Systems.
-Know which life support systems work great for overcrowded livewells in harsh, hot summer conditions and which systems have serious technical limitations and O2 systems that may be worse that mechanical aerators and bait pumps in harsh summer fishing conditions.
-Learn about safety, especially gas safety.
+Know which life support are dependable, reliable and always work great for overcrowded livewells in harsh, hot summer conditions.
+Know which O2 systems have serious technical limitations and O2 systems that may provide less oxygen that than mechanical aerators and bait pumps in harsh summer fishing conditions.
+Learn about safety, especially oxygen gas safety.
+Oxygen is not air.

 FISHING OXYGEN SYSTEMS ARE NOT EQUIL